 With that in mind, let’s get our office spaces to be Pinterest goals!
 A tidy space = a clear mind right?

 DEFINE YOUR SPACE/HOME OFFICE

-Does art evoke a barrage of positive emotion?
+Does art evoke a barrage of positive emotions?
 Hang a piece on the wall or place a frame on your desk.
 Think it’s not in your budget?
-A little paint, crayons, glue, and some basic copy paper or art boards is all you need to go abstract or Picaso.
+A little paint, crayons, glue, and some basic copy paper or artboards are all you need to go abstract or Picasso.
 Art not only can add some pizzazz to a rather bland space, but it can also have inspirational effects; calming, jovial, insightful, just plain ole’ good vibes!